medialab/minet/docs/cli.md

                               MINET_BUZZSUMO_TOKEN env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
+  -i INPUT, --input INPUT     CSV file containing all the domain names you want
+                              to process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.